 Is Ben Nevis hard to climb?
-We ask a local mountain guide
+We ask an expert mountain guide

 It’s a bucket list for most avid hikers, but is Ben Nevis hard to climb?
-We speak to a mountain guide about the difficulties you might face, and how to prepare (Image credit: Westend61)
+We speak to a mountain guide about the difficulties you might face, and how to prepare (Image credit: Alex Foxfield)

-It’s Britain’s highest mountain and a highly desirable bucket list item for hikers, drawing peak baggers from around the world, but is Ben Nevis hard to climb?
+Unsurprisingly, "the Ben" is a highly desirable bucket list item for hikers, drawing peak baggers from far and wide, but is Ben Nevis hard to climb?
 Lots of you have asked this question, so we went to the Scottish Highlands to get you some answers, and provide you with some expert information on what to expect and how to prepare for hiking Ben Nevis.

 Where is Ben Nevis?

-Ben Nevis is a Munro in the Scottish Highlands area of Lochaber near the town of Fort William, towering at 1,345m (4,412ft) above sea level (Image credit: john finney photography)
+Ben Nevis is a Munro in the Scottish Highlands area of Lochaber near the town of Fort William, towering at 1,345m (4,412ft) above sea level.

 “The climb basically went on for far too long and the last part was particularly steep and difficult.
 It was also cloudy at the top so the view was non-existent.
 The long walk back down was boring and again took too long,” wrote the aggrieved hiker, who was further appalled by the lack of facilities at the top and concluded with a warning: “This attraction is free, but I honestly couldn’t imagine anyone – and I mean anyone – paying to climb this.”